abvan/DispatcherIQ/README.md

 4. Python – Core implementation language
 5. LLMs (OpenAI / compatible models) – Reasoning and response generation
 6. Excel / Database (Optional) – Ticket persistence

+---

+## How It Works

+1. Email input is received via a FastAPI endpoint
+2. Dispatcher Agent analyzes and classifies the email
+3. LangGraph routes execution based on classification
+4. Tickets are created when applicable
+5. A final response is generated and returned